Bradysm/pyspy/readme.md

 The key here is that you need **ROOT** access to be able to retrieve the on_press events from the keyboard.
 So, if you were going to use this in real life you would need some form of root escalation prior to running this script.

 ## What to expect from PySpy :snake: :keyboard:
 PySpy will track the users :keyboard: and log the keystrokes to a file until the application is terminated.
-Every time interval, an email will be sent to the recipient email containing the updated log file that is timestamped.
+Every time interval, an email will be sent to the recipient email containing the updated log file that is timestamped and a :camera: snapshot of the current screen!
 The time interval for emailing can be set by updating the email object creation within **installer.py**.
 If you plan on not DOSing your own email, I would recommend increasing the time to 10 minutes (keep in mind it's tracked in seconds so multiply by 60 for mins).

-## Future improvements :camera:
-Be on the lookout for screenshot capabilites.
-I am hoping to have this completed by the end of the week.